LucasDesport/tiam-fr/docs/trades/gas.md

 |  AUS  |     |     |     |     |      |      |      |      |      |     |     |     |     |     |     |
 |  ODA  |     |     |     | 1.5 |  0.3 |      | 4.57 |23.5  |  5.6 |     |     |     |     | 2.4 | 21.2|

-Before being used in a region or country, the gas tardes needs to be liquified, shipped, regasified.
+Before being used in a region or country, gas should be liquified, shipped, regasified.
 The techno-economic propoerties of liquefaction and regasification processes are as Table 3 shows.
 The whole chain or liquefaction and regasification shows 10% loss.

 Table 3: Techno-economic properties of liquefaction and regasification processes for natural gas
 | Attribute  | Liquefaction | Regasification |